Anti-Western sentiment: China

+Anti-Western pamphlet issued during the Boxer Rebellion showing lynching of Christian missionaries (derogatorily referred to as 'ghosts' here) by the Chinese natives and burning of their books.

 Anti-Western sentiment in China has been increasing since the early 1990s, particularly among Chinese young adults.
 Notable incidents which have resulted in a significant anti-Western backlash have included the 1999 NATO bombing of the Chinese embassy in Belgrade, the 2008 demonstrations during the Olympic torch relay, and alleged Western media bias, especially in relation to the 2008 Tibetan unrest.
 While available public opinion polls show that the Chinese people view the United States in a positive light, there remains suspicion over the West's motives toward China stemming largely from historical experiences, specifically the "century of humiliation."

 These suspicions have been increased by the Chinese Communist Party's "Patriotic Education Campaign".
-Although Chinese millennials are largely apathetic to politics, China's Gen Z now has an unprecedentedly low opinion of the West and "Western values" since the Chinese economic reforms of the 70s.
+Although Chinese millennials are largely apathetic to politics, China's Gen Z now has an unprecedentedly low opinion of the West and "Western values" since the reform and opening up of the 1970s.
 Young Chinese have grievances such as the Western alienation of Chinese tech companies, anti-East Asian racism, anti-Chinese propaganda, and pressure on China's internal affairs, among other issues.
-In a study conducted by Toronto University in April 2020, 4 out of every 5 Chinese under 30 years old said they do not trust Americans.
+In a study conducted by Toronto University in April 2020, 4 out of every 5 Chinese people under 30-years-old said they do not trust Americans.

 India

 Although opinion polls suggest positive views towards Western countries today, anti-Western sentiments were common during the British Raj due to the Indian independence movement.

-Anti-Western sentiment is widespread within the Hindu nationalist circles due to various factors like Occidentalist caricatures & resentment against the anti-Hindu-pro-Muslim attitude of the Western world (which it sees to be dominated by wokes & Islamoleftists) in the context of conflict between Hindus and Muslims.
-Contempt for Western values like secularism & liberalism is encouraged by the Hindu nationalists as decolonialism.
+Anti-Western sentiment is widespread within the Hindu nationalist circles due to various factors like Occidentalist caricatures and resentment against the anti-Hindu-pro-Muslim attitude of the Western world (which it sees to be dominated by wokes and Islamoleftists) in the context of conflict between Hindus and Muslims.
+Contempt for Western values like secularism and liberalism is encouraged by the Hindu nationalists as decolonialism.

 Japan

 The Greater East Asia Conference in November 1943, participants left to right: Ba Maw, Zhang Jinghui, Wang Jingwei, Hideki Tojo, Wan Waithayakon, José P. Laurel, Subhas Chandra Bose.

-There is a history of criticism of the so-called West within the intellectual history of Japan.
+There is a history of criticism of the west within the intellectual history of Japan.